openvar/vv_hgvs/doc/key_concepts.rst

 sequences.
-In order to isolate the hgvs package from the myriad choices and tradeoffs, these data are provided through an implementation of the (abstract) Data Provider Interface (:class:`hgvs.dataproviders.interface`).
+In order to isolate the hgvs package from the myriad choices and tradeoffs, these data are provided through an implementation of the (abstract) Data Provider Interface (:class:`vvhgvs.dataproviders.interface`).
 Currently, the only concrete implementation of the data provider interface uses `UTA`_, an archive of transcripts, transcript sequences, and transcript-reference sequence alignments.

-Invitae provides a public UTA instance at ``uta.biocommons.org:5432`` (PostgreSQL).  `hgvs` uses this public UTA instance by default, so most users won't need to worry about this aspect of the hgvs package.
+Invitae provides a public UTA instance at ``uta.biocommons.org:5432`` (PostgreSQL).  `vvhgvs` uses this public UTA instance by default, so most users won't need to worry about this aspect of the hgvs package.
 However, a docker image of UTA is also available; see :ref:`installation` for details.

 Alternatively, users may implement their own providers that conform to the data providers interface.
-See :mod:`hgvs.dataproviders.uta` for an example.
+See :mod:`vvhgvs.dataproviders.uta` for an example.